 Cohen fell in love with theatre in college, where she studied with members of the original Open Theatre and co-founded a Jewish theatre company with fellow students.
-When she graduated, she performed in and music directed Joseph Chaikin’s seminal production of The Dybbuk at The Public Theatre in 1977, and acted in and wrote music for several productions of The Talking Band.
+When she graduated, she performed in and music directed Joseph Chaikin’s seminal production of The Dybbuk at The Public Theatre, and acted in and wrote music for several productions of The Talking Band.
 Cohen was a member of the band, Music for Homemade Instruments (a composer’s collective that makes instruments from found objects) and she composed scores for many plays and films.
 With Anne Hammel, she co-founded Practical Cats Theatre, which produced thirty experimental performance works combining theatre, dance, music, and film.

 Cohen has a BA in Anthropology and Theatre from Princeton University and an MFA from The New School.
 She teaches creative writing and playwriting at The New School, where she has been on the faculty since 1999.
 Alice lives with her family in NYC.